What is a Dremel Tool?

-This Black Wheel Bristle Brush is really good for cleaning, and If you use polishing compound with it you can use these for polishing.
-These are particularly great to use on intricate pieces of jewellery as it gets into all the difficult to reach areas.
+This Black Wheel Bristle Brush is really good for cleaning, and If you use a polishing compound with it you can use these for polishing.
+These are particularly great to use on intricate jewellery pieces as they get into all the difficult-to-reach areas.

-These little Sanding Drums are great for removing rust, paint, heavy corrosion on metal, or for sanding and shaping wood, plastics and softer materials.
-They slide onto a mandrel and can be fitted on snugly by tightening the screw at the end with a screwdriver (you will have received one of these in your kit with the Dremel).
+These little Sanding Drums are great for removing rust, paint, and heavy corrosion on metal or for sanding and shaping wood, plastics and softer materials.
+They slide onto a mandrel and can be fitted on snugly by tightening the screw at the end with a screwdriver (you will have received one of these in your kit with the Dremel Tool).

 Abrasive Discs and Cutting Wheels

-The cut off discs are hard, brittle abrasive discs.
-You can use these for cutting off the top of screw heads, nails, or working with things like minerals and plastics.
+The cut-off discs are hard, brittle abrasive discs.
+You can use these for cutting off the top of screw heads and nails or working with things such as minerals and plastics.
 Also supplied is the mandrel that these are designed to fit onto.
-When you attach the disc to the mandrel be sure not to over tighten it because these discs are very brittle and will snap easily.
+When you attach the disc to the mandrel, be sure not to over-tighten it because these discs are very brittle and will snap easily.

 - Cutting Wheels for metals